Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Even though you are on the right track - you will get run over if you just sit there."
+> "Whatever happened, happened for the good.
+Whatever is happening, is happening for the good.
+Whatever will happen, will also happen for the good."
-> — **Will Rogers**
+> — **Bhagavad Gita**

 ---